Solve Your Debt Problem Once And For All With This Step-By-Step Guide

 But It’s Not My Fault!

 I can already hear the objections.

-“But Todd, this habit stuff is all fine and good for most people but my debt is different.
-It was caused by medical emergency, unexpected layoff, divorce, student loans, (add your reason here).
-I didn’t accumulate my debt through bad habits like you talk about.”
+“But Todd, this habit stuff is all fine and good for most people, but my debt is different.
+It was caused by a medical emergency, unexpected layoff, divorce, student loans, (add your reason here).
+I didn't accumulate my debt through bad habits like you talk about.”

-When you are a victim to debt you give away all your power to solve it: After all, it is someone else’s fault.
-It is outside of your control.
-There is nothing you can do about it.
+When you are a victim to debt, you give away all your power to solve it.
+After all, it's someone else’s fault.
+It's outside of your control.
+There's nothing you can do about it.

 However, when you own responsibility you take back your power.
-The fact that you caused your debt means you have the power to cure it and never let it happen again, and that is a good thing.
+The fact that you caused your debt means you have the power to cure it and never let it happen again.
+And that's a good thing.

 The surprising reality is it doesn’t matter whether you are truly a victim to your debt or not – the result is the same.

 Maybe you lost your job because of an economic downturn, or you ran into unexpected medical expenses, or a sudden and desperate family problem came up.
 These are all very common paths to debt, and they all imply the debt was not your fault.

 After all, the circumstances that caused it were beyond your control.
 How could it possibly be your fault?

 Why Debt Is Always Your Responsibility – Even When the Problem That Caused It Is Not